Ezra & Esther Lesson 5

 8 Even those did Cyrus king of Persia bring forth by the hand of Mithredath the treasurer, and numbered them unto Sheshbazzar, the prince of Judah.
 9 And this is the number of them: thirty chargers of gold, a thousand chargers of silver, nine and twenty knives, 10 Thirty basons of gold, silver basons of a second sort four hundred and ten, and other vessels a thousand.
 11 All the vessels of gold and of silver were five thousand and four hundred.
 All these did Sheshbazzar bring up with them of the captivity that were brought up from Babylon unto Jerusalem.

-Sheshbazzar was a Jew with a Babylonian name, likely referring to the Babylonian sun god, Shamash.
-Although Sheshbazzar quickly disappeared from the scene, he led the first group of returnees back to Jerusalem.
+Sheshbazzar in verse 8 was a Jew with a Babylonian name.
+Although Sheshbazzar quickly disappears from the scene, he led the first group of returnees back to Jerusalem.

-Verse 8 shows us how carefully the temple objects were treated–the treasurer “counted them out” to Sheshbazzar.
-This is quite unlike their treatment by the Babylonians–you will recall that Belshazzar had the audacity to drink from the temple vessels in Daniel 5:23.
+Verse 8 shows us how carefully the temple objects were treated – the treasurer “counted them out” to Sheshbazzar.

-The relation between Sheshbazzar and Zerubbabel (the leader in the next chapter) is not entirely clear.
+The relation between Sheshbazzar and Zerubbabel (the leader we will meet in the next chapter) is not entirely clear.

-Thus, both are called governor, and both are said to have laid the foundation of the temple.
+So, both Zerubbabel and Sheshbazzar are called governor, and both Zerubbabel and Sheshbazzar are said to have laid the foundation of the temple.

-These verses have caused some to suggest that Sheshbazzar and Zerubbabel were the same person, but that does not seem likely and is not required by those verses.
-The foundation could have been laid by more than one person, and they could have been governor at different times.
+These verses have caused some to suggest that Sheshbazzar and Zerubbabel were the same person, but that does not seem likely and is not required by these verses.
+The foundation could have been laid by more than one person, and they could have each been governor at different times.

 Commentaries differ on the meaning and uses of the various items listed in verses 9 and 10.
 Many of the words used here are Persian loan words.

-The gold dishes may have been the vessels use to collect the blood of slaughtered animals.
+As we have said, the gold dishes were likely the vessels use to collect the blood of slaughtered animals.
 The word translated “knives” in the KJV and “censers” in the ESV is uncertain and may have been the knife used in the ritual slaughter of the animals.

 The mathematicians among us may have noticed that the numbers of items in verses 9 and 10 do not add up to the total in verse 11.
 The total number of the articles listed in verses 9-10 is 2499, which is less than half of the total of 5400 given in verse 11.
 Why the difference?

-The short answer is that we don’t know, and I have been unable to find a completely satisfactory answer to that question – but there are a few possibilities.
+The short answer is that we don’t know, but there are a few possibilities.

-3. If you look at verse 10 you will find the following expression – “silver basons of a second sort four hundred and ten.”
+3. For another possible explanation, if we look at verse 10 we find the following expression – “silver basons of a second sort four hundred and ten.”
 Apparently, the Hebrew word translated “second sort” here is close to the Hebrew word for 2000, which might mean that in the original version this verse recited 2410 silver basons instead of only 410 silver basons.
 But that would still leave us with a problem because then the list would total to 4499 instead of 5400.
-But, as we all know, numbers are easy to transpose when copied, and if that happened here by some later copyist, then the total in verse 11 might have been 4500 instead of 5400 – and 4499 rounds up to 4500.
+But, numbers are easy to transpose when copied, and if that happened here by some later copyist, then the total in verse 11 might have been 4500 instead of 5400 – and 4499 rounds up to 4500.
 Thus, under this theory, the original version recited 2410 silver basons, with a total of 4500 in verse 10.
+That is not my favorite explanation, but it is a possibility.

-4. The Persian loan words that appear in this inventory suggest that the list may have come from an official inventory maintained by the Persian treasurer mentioned in verse 8.
-If so, then perhaps the inventory was not a complete list, and the number of items handed over to the Jews was greater than the number listed on the inventory.
+4. A final possibility comes from noticing all of the Persian loan words that appear in this inventory.
+Those Persian words may suggest that this list came from an official inventory maintained by the Persian treasurer mentioned in verse 8.
+If so, then perhaps the inventory was not a complete list, and the number of items handed over to the Jews was greater than the number listed on the Persian inventory.

-My preference is the second explanation, which is also the simplest explanation.
-The inventory covers only the largest vessels; the total covers both small and large vessels.
+My preference is the second explanation.
+The inventory covers only the largest vessels; the total count at the end includes both small and large vessels.
+And perhaps the fourth explanation is also correct, with the official Persian inventory ignoring the smaller vessels.

 Of more concern to us than the numerical problem is the question of why this list is included here at all.
 What was the point of including this list?